 3309 Topics In Quantum Mechanics

 4 credits

-Intensive study of one or two areas of contemporary physics such as atomic physics, elementary particle physics, molecular physics, nuclear physics, quantum statistical mechanics, and solid state physics.
+Intensive study of one or two areas of contemporary physics such as atomic physics,

+elementary particle physics, molecular physics, nuclear physics, quantum statistical mechanics, and solid state physics.

 Prerequisites: Physics 2204, 2211.

 Offered in 2001-2002 and alternate years.

-3311 Intermediate Electricity And
+3311 Intermediate Electricity And Magnetism

-Magnetism

 4 credits

 Electrostatics in free space and in dielectric media, magnetostatics in free space and in magnetic media, scalar, and vector potentials, electromagnetic induction, introduction to Maxwell's equations.

 Course includes laboratory.

 Prerequisite: Physics 2211.

 Offered in 2002-2003 and alternate years.

+4402 Introductory Quantum Mechanics

+4 credits

+Origins of quantum theory, the Schroedinger equation, physical meaning of quantum mechanics, solutions of one- and three-dimensional problems.

+Prerequisites: Physics 2204, 2211.

+Offered in 2001-2002 and alternate years.

+4491, 4492 Physics Seminar

+1 credit

-4402 Introductory Quantum Mechanics 4 credits Origins of quantum theory, the Schroedinger equation, physical meaning of quantum mechanics, solutions of one-and three-dimensional problems.
-Prerequisites: Physics 2204, 2211.Offered in 2001-2002 and alternate years.
-4491, 4492 Physics Seminar 1 credit Study of advanced topics in physics, emphasizing each semester one matter of particular importance to contemporary physics.
+Study of advanced topics in physics, emphasizing each semester one matter of particular importance to contemporary physics.
 Students are required to present material relevant to the topic.

-2265; 2266; 3365; 3366; 4465; 4466 Special Topics In Physics 4 Credits The study of a selected topic in the discipline.
+2265; 2266; 3365; 3366; 4465; 4466 Special Topics In Physics

+4 Credits

+The study of a selected topic in the discipline.
 Different topics are chosen for each offering, based on students' interests and needs.

+2295; 2296; 3395; 3396; 4495; 4496 Internships In Physics

+0-4 credits

-2295; 2296; 3395; 3396; 4495; 4496 Internships In Physics 0-4 credits Supervised field experiences in appropriate settings, usually off-campus, designed to assist students in acquiring and using skills and knowledge of the discipline unique to the selected topic.
-2298; 2299; 3398; 3399; 4498; 4499 Independent Studies In Physics 0-4 credits Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors.
+Supervised field experiences in appropriate settings, usually off-campus, designed to assist students in acquiring and using skills and knowledge of the discipline unique to the selected topic.

+2298; 2299; 3398; 3399; 4498; 4499 Independent Studies In Physics

+0-4 credits

+Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors.
 Qualified students who are not candidates for such honors but who desire to do independent studies are also admitted with permission of the Department.

-Political Science and International Studies Professors Neal and H. Smith (Department Chair); Associate Professor Leahy; Assistant Professor Franke; Adjunct Lecturer Zepp.
-Areas of particular teaching interest: Professor Smith: state and local governments, public administration, national and Maryland elections and campaigns; Professor Leahy: comparative politics of Western Europe, developing nations and communist nations, methodology of comparative politics; Professor Neal: judicial process, political theory, American political behavior; Professor Franke: security studies, international law, foreign policy.
-The curriculum in political science is directed towards an understanding of National and International Studies with particular emphasis on preparing students for the study of law, for graduate school, and for responsibilities in political, administrative, educational, and social fields.
-Opportunity is afforded to a limited number of students to participate in an off-campus program at the Washington Semester at The American University.
-BASIC MAJOR IN POLITICAL SCIENCE:
+Political Science and International Studies

+Professors Neal (Department Chair) and H. Smith; Associate Professor Leahy; Assistant Professor Franke; Visiting Instructor Johnson-Ross; Adjunct Lecturer Zepp.

+Areas of particular teaching interest:

+Professor Smith: state and local governments,

+public administration, national and Maryland

+elections and campaigns; Professor Leahy:

+comparative politics of Western Europe,

+developing nations and communist nations,

+methodology of comparative politics; Professor

+Neal: judicial process, political theory,

+American political behavior; Professor Franke:

+security studies, international law, foreign

+policy; Johnson-Ross: African politics, gender

+and ethnic issues.